Chapter 16 - Physical HazardsChapter 16 - Physical Hazards

 16.4 Compressed Gases16.4 Compressed Gases

 Compressed gases are commonly used in laboratories.
-They present a number of hazards:

 - Unsecured cylinders can be tipped over, causing serious injury and damage.
 Impact can shear the valve from an uncapped cylinder, causing a catastrophic release of pressure leading to personal injury and extensive damage.